• Skip to primary navigation

 Pulse several times to break them down.

-Now while keeping the food processor running, add olive oil in a slow stream.
+Now while keeping the food processor running, pour olive oil slowly.
 Add in salt and pepper.
 Taste and adjust.

 Basil Walnut Pesto - Ready